dashpresshq/archaea/docs/intro.md

 Hadmean is built for internal use, It is not built for end-users but rather internal users.
 This means no fancy editor to add a class to every element, no template for headers, footers, no page creator etc.

 ### API backend
-Hadmean will not expose a method to extend the backend. i.e you will not be able to create a new API route with it, meaning if you need to have hooks for other business needs, then you will have to create a seperate API backend for that
+Hadmean will not expose a method to extend the backend. i.e you will not be able to create a new API route with it, meaning if you need to have hooks for other business needs, then you will have to create a seperate API backend for that.
+Hadmean will not be providing functionality for schedulers

 ### CMS
 Hadmean doesn't have a default data or data structure, It doesn't have any workflows.
 Hadmean only works with the data you already have.